If you’ve ever been on a cruise or are considering taking one you may be wondering why almost all ships are registered to foreign ports.

 One of the biggest reasons that a cruise ship could fly under the flag of another country is that they have to pay tax under that flag rather than the place where they actually operate.

 This means that cruise ships sailing in the US, but registered to another country, don’t pay US taxes in the same way as they would if they were registered there.

-The saving can be HUGE and for some large companies, this can easily run into the millions of dollars.
+The savings can be HUGE and for some large companies, this can easily run into the millions of dollars.

-After the Coronavirus crisis of 2020, many people said that cruise ships shouldn’t receive any bailouts or help from local governments because they had chosen to register in foreign countries.
+After the Coronavirus crisis of 2020, many people thought that cruise ships shouldn’t receive any bailouts or help from local governments because they had chosen to register in foreign countries.

 Many people get married at sea because it can be better value than getting married on land.
 It’s possible to get married both on the ship and also in port on a port day.